The Darkest Hour Before Dawn

 Weapons were tested in desolate places to see what they could do.
 And the whole earth was riven with the dilemma.
 The aerial structure of the universe was ruptured.
 Toxic miasmas were released into the ether.
 Disfigurements and diseases were visited upon the newborn.
 There was no escape from the cycle of destruction.

 But some were beginning to murmur among themselves.
 If God is dead, who then has ordained such a fate?
 And they looked at one another.
-They even saw that with a supreme stroke of ego they were rationalising means of mass suicide.
+They even saw that with a supreme stroke of ego they were rationalising means of mass extinction.
 How bitter was the revelation – to have to sit down to a banquet of ashes in the throes of starvation.
 If God is dead, we are doomed.
 They turned and spoke, their voices rising in accusation:

 Where is your panacea, O Doctor?